FutureGatewayFramework/fgDocumentation/installation.md

 ## REST APIs front-end (fgAPIServer)
 In a production environment the API server front-end must be configured with a dedicated wsgi configuration inside the web server.
 However for testing purposes the front-end can be executed in stand-alone mode with the following set of commands:

+* If not yet installed by a setup script, extract from git the sources:
+`git clone https://github.com/indigo-dc/fgAPIServer $FGLOCATION/fgAPIServer`
 * Instantiate a screen section:
 `screen -S fgAPIServer`
 * Execute the API REST front-end: